ZsombiTech/WorkoutBackend/README.md

 The backend has been deployed to Heroku.

-This repo contains the backend part of the platform.
+This repo contains the backend portion of the platform.